 However, in my humble opinion, it is not the best barbecue site in the area.
-It is convenient because it has more facilities, more shaded areas and is more scenic than a lot of the other riverside barbecue areas in the Hiki District.
+It is convenient because it has more facilities, more shaded areas and is more scenic than a lot of the other BBQ areas in the Hiki District.
 They also have a nice barbecue rental area, off the stone beach in a designated area, where you can stone grill under a shaded area.
+And is along the Tsuki River, which is renowned as one of the cleanest in Saitama Prefecture.

 The Ranzan Valley Barbecue area gives access to the hiking trails.
 Although there are other places you can park for free, at least with the barbecue site you have some facilities and you know your car is safe.